 Susan P. Curnan

-Susan P. Curnan is a professor of Social Policy and Management at the Heller School, Brandeis University, chair of the MBA and MPP concentrations in children, youth and families, and longtime Director of the Center for Youth and Communities, one of the nation’s premier evaluation research and capacity building centers dedicated to preparing young people for education, work and life.
+Susan P. Curnan is a professor of Social Policy and Management at the Heller School, Brandeis University, chair of the Faculty Senate and Council, chair of MBA and MPP concentrations in children, youth and families, and longtime Director of the Center for Youth and Communities, one of the nation’s premier evaluation research and capacity building centers dedicated to preparing young people for education, work and life.
 A graduate of Yale University with advanced degrees in policy and management, Curnan joined the Brandeis faculty in 1983.
 Read more about Susan's work at the Heller School here.